y23tanaka/87c510to27C512/README.md

 ## What is this Repository?
 The files in this repository are information for creating an adapter to convert an 87C510 chip to a 27C512.
+This allows custom-made chips to be replaced with general-purpose ones, facilitating ECU map rewriting.

 ## Background
 Motronic 2.4 from 1997 to 2001 uses a custom-made chip called 87c510 made by Texas Instrument (TMS), and it is difficult to obtain a blank chip that can be written to, other than obtaining the ECU itself.